 Rasmussen said Taio’s passport was to arrive this week, and he is to leave Rarotonga next week.
 “He has been in custody several times and if the court agrees for his treatment in New Zealand, he could be held in remand until the transfer, we won’t object.”

 He asked the court if the defendant could be allowed the medical treatment once confirmed.

-Justice Whitta said the court would not stand in the way of proper treatment.
+JP Whitta said the court would not stand in the way of proper treatment.

 But for the family’s own good, and the defendant’s, the court could not risk granting bail as he could commit another crime.
 And this could jeopardise efforts to get him a proper medical examination in New Zealand.

 “I would hate to release him and something might happen causing him more stress.
 He could go today (Thursday) but given the shadow of psychiatric issues he could reoffend.

 “We are a week away for his release to New Zealand and I would hate for him to fall apart now.”

 Taio faces two counts of breaching probation, two counts of theft, a charge for unlawful taking and contempt of court.

 University of the South Pacific director Debi Futter-Puati spoke out against containing mentally ill people in prison.